-Have you ever noticed a padlock with https prefix on URL(Uniform Resource Locator) bar?
+Have you ever noticed a padlock with an https prefix on the URL(Uniform Resource Locator) bar?

 Table of Contents